Relating Functional and Imperative Session Types: Motivation

 \subsection{Data Transmission vs Channel Transmission}

-VGR is a higher-order calculus.
-Thus, it is possible to pass channels from one thread to another.
+In VGR, it is possible to pass channels from one thread to another.
 The session type $\Outp{S'}{S}$ indicates a higher-order channel on which we can send a channel of type $S'$.
-The operation to send a channel has the following typing rule in VGR:
+The operation to send a channel has the following typing rule in VGR\@:

 The premises are \emph{value typings} that indicate that $v$ and $v'$ are references to different, fixed channels $\beta$ and $\alpha$ under variable environment $\Gamma$.
 The conclusion is an \emph{expression typing} of the form $\JVGRExpr\Gamma\Sigma e{\Sigma_1}{T}{\Sigma_2}$ where $\Sigma$ is the incoming channel environment, $\Sigma_1$ is the part of $\Sigma$ that is passed through without change, and $\Sigma_2$ is the outgoing channel environment after the operation indicated by expression $e$ which returns a result of type $T$.
-The rule states that channels $\beta$ and $\alpha$ have session type $S'$ and $\Outp{S'}{S}$, respectively.
-The channel $\beta$ is consumed (because it is sent to the other end of channel $\alpha$) and $\alpha$ gets updated to session type $S$.
+The rule states that channels $\alpha$ and $\beta$ have session type $\Outp{S'}{S}$ and $S'$, respectively.
+Moreover, $\alpha$ and $\beta$ are implicitly different (and different from all names in $\Sigma$) because a channel environment is only well-formed if all its bound names are different.
+The channel $\beta$ is consumed (it is sent to the other end of channel $\alpha$) and $\alpha$ gets updated to session type $S$.

-Compared to the function type, sending a channel is more flexible.
+Compared to the function type considered in the introduction (\Cref{sec:introduction}), sending a channel is more flexible.
 Any channel of type $S'$ can be passed because $\beta$ is not part of channel $\alpha$'s session type.
-However, if the sender still holds references to channel $\beta$ (i.e., values of type $\Chan\beta$), then these references can no longer be exercised as $\beta$ has been removed from $\Sigma$.
-So one can say that rule \TirName{C-SendS} passes ownership of channel $\beta$ to the receiver.
+Alas, if the sender holds references to channel $\beta$ (i.e., values of type $\Chan\beta$), then these references can no longer be exercised as $\beta$ has been removed from $\Sigma$.
+So one can say that rule \TirName{C-SendS} passes ownership of channel $\beta$ from the sender to the receiver.

-Abstracting over the \KWSend{} operation is not useful because it would fix $\alpha$ and $\beta$ in the function type.

 However, there is another way to send a channel reference over a channel, namely if it is captured in a closure.
 To see what happens in this case, we look at VGR's typing rules for sending and receiving data of type $D$.
 Types of the form $D$ comprise first-order types and function types, but not channels.